 During a divorce, distributing shared assets can be difficult.
 This is especially true in the case of stock options.Throughout the course of marriage, couples can contribute to joint funds together or invest in property.
-When the marriage ends, however, determining what happens to stock options and assets accrued over the years can get unfair or confusing.
+When the marriage ends, however, determining what happens to stock options and assets accrued over the years can get confusing.

 This guide will help you plan out how to divide stock options in a divorce.

 What are Stock Options?

 Stock options is an employment benefit where the employee can purchase a fixed or discounted rate in the company.
 Stock options allow employees the choice of buying stock in the future, rather than receiving it upfront as a benefit.